flowfree/digits-recognizer/README.md

 to see the frontend app.

-If you want to run on machine other than localhost (e.g: EC2 instance), you need to pass `FRONTEND_URL` and `BACKEND_URL` environment variables so both frontend and backend understand how to talk to each other.
+If you want to run on machine other than localhost (e.g: EC2 instance), you need to set the `FRONTEND_URL` and `BACKEND_URL` environment variables so both frontend and backend know how to talk to each other.

 For example, if the public IP address of your EC2 instance is `1.2.3.4` then you need to run the app with: